-List the name and HIOS ID for each ACA-compliant plan and product that has been or will be terminated prior to the effective date.
-Include both plans and products that have experience included in the single risk pool during the experience period and any plans and products that were not in effect during the experience period but were made available thereafter.
-Do not list in this section any transitional plans and products that are terminating prior to the effective date.
-If the company is terminating all plans under a product, it is sufficient to list the HIOS Product ID that will be terminated.

-If a terminated plan will be mapped to a different plan in the projection period, provide the HIOS Plan ID into which the plan's members will renew by default.
+- Include the HIOS ID for each ACA-compliant plan that has been or will be terminated prior to the effective date. - Include both plans that have experience in the single risk pool during the experience period and any plans that were not in effect during the experience period but were made available thereafter. - Do not include any transitional plans or products. - If a terminated plan will be mapped to a different plan in the projection period, provide the HIOS Plan ID into which the plan's members will renew by default. - If a terminated plan is not listed in the URRT, please explain (see last column in sample below).